Zilliqa/dev-portal-old/docs/staking-ssn-operations.md

 ### What happens when the stake deposit is withdrawn?

-For partial withdrawal, you will need to ensure that your stake deposit is larger than the minimum stake amount (**10,000,000 ZIL**) in order for withdrawal to be successful.
+For partial withdrawal, you will need to ensure that your stake deposit is larger than the minimum stake amount (**10,000,000 ZIL**) for the withdrawal to be successful.

 For full withdrawal, with the rewards not yet fully withdrawn, your staked seed node will become inactive.
 It can be reactivated by doing another stake deposit into the contract.